iamdanielv/ml/catvsdog.md

 conda install -c conda-forge tqdm
 ```

-Back on the Jupyter Notbook, create a class to hold our Cats and Dogs:
+Back on the Jupyter Notebook, create a class to hold our Cats and Dogs:

 ```python
 import os